 // Audit receives.

-Invert those two and audit logs every call with an empty user, silently, forever.
-Nothing breaks loudly.
-You just lose attribution and find out during an incident review that the one question you needed your audit trail to answer is the one it cannot.
+Invert those two and audit logs every call with an empty user.
+Nothing errors.
+You lose attribution and find out during an incident review that the one question you needed the audit trail to answer is the one it cannot.

-The session gate is positioned with the same care: inner to auth so it can read the context, and outer to audit so that a call it blocks never reaches the audit layer at all.
-A gated call is not a real call; it should leave no trace but the rejection.
-Get that backwards and your audit log fills with phantom events for calls that never ran.
-Three layers, two ordering constraints between them, and each constraint exists because a specific thing goes quietly wrong when you violate it.
-This is the part of MCP design the SDK cannot do for you, and the part that is easy to skip when a server has one middleware or none.
+The session gate sits inner to auth so it can read the context, and outer to audit so a call it blocks never reaches the audit layer.
+A blocked call should leave no trace but its rejection.
+Reverse it and the audit log fills with phantom events for calls that never ran.
+Two ordering constraints, each there because something goes quietly wrong when you violate it.
+The SDK will not arrange this for you, and it is easy to skip when a server has one middleware or none.

 §The Error Contract

-The last mechanism is the one I would retrofit into every MCP server I have ever seen.
+The last mechanism is the one I would add to most MCP servers I have seen.
 When a handler fails, what does the agent receive?
-In a server that adds nothing, whatever string the error happened to carry.
-A bare EOF.
-A pq: relation does not exist.
-A Go panic flattened into a stack trace.
-The agent reads that, has no idea whether the thing is retryable, and does the worst possible thing, which is to try again, identically, three more times.
+In a server that adds nothing, whatever string the error happened to carry: a bare EOF, a pq: relation does not exist, a Go panic flattened into a stack trace.
+The agent has no way to tell whether the failure is retryable, so it retries the same call unchanged and fails the same way.

 The platform refuses to let that happen.
 One always-on middleware normalizes every failure into a structured envelope: